-Answer: Though many common house plants, such as geraniums, bloom more freely if kept root-bound, African violets bloom better if somewhat overpotted.
+Answer: Though many common houseplants, such as geraniums (Pelargonium), bloom more freely if kept root-bound, African violets bloom better if somewhat overpotted.
 Young flowering plants do well in 3, 4, or 5-inch pots.

-Question: Although I’ve had success in starting African violet plants, this winter many of the leaves developed light markings like those on columbine leaves caused by leaf miner.
+Question: Although I’ve had success in starting African violet plants, this winter many of the leaves developed light markings like those on columbine leaves caused by leaf miners.
 Nothing else appears wrong with them.
-Is the condition caused by pests, too much light or too little light?
+Is the condition caused by pests, too much light, or too little light?
 SJH, New Hampshire

 Answer: I have seen African violets with leaves as you describe.
 The cause?
 My guess – too much sun or sun striking leaves when wet.
 Perhaps a shift in position will solve your problem as the plants seem healthy otherwise.

-Question: I have a Christ Thorn and several African violets which are thriving beautifully but never bloom.
+Question: I have several African violets which are thriving beautifully but never bloom.
 I have followed all directions carefully but get only an abundance of healthy leaves.
 Any Ideas?
 LV, New York

 Question: What causes African violets to die in the heart of the plant?
 The new growth is big, distorted, twisted, and stems hard and brittle.
 LL, Illinois

 There are two other possible causes for the condition of your African violets.
 Fertilizer burn is sometimes confused with damage caused by cyclamen mites.
-If you think you might have over fertilized, drench the soil with plain water.
+If you think you might have over-fertilized, drench the well-drained soil with plain water.

 Withhold fertilizer until the plant appears normal, then liquid feed at half-strength not more often than once a month.